AlexJoeWin/AlexJoeWin-RAG-System-for-PDF/README.md

-# 🧠 Modular RAG pipeline for PDF based retrieval
+# 🧠 RAG Pipeline for PDFs — modular & containerized

-This project implements a reproducible Retrieval-Augmented Generation (RAG) pipeline using LangChain, PyPDFLoader, OpenAI embeddings, GPT-4, and Chroma vectorstore.
-It supports multilingual queries, modular architecture, and context-aware prompting for (hopeful) minimal hallucinations.
+This project implements a reproducible, Docker-ready Retrieval-Augmented Generation (RAG) pipeline using LangChain, PyPDFLoader, OpenAI embeddings, GPT-4, and Chroma vectorstore.
+It supports modular architecture, and context-aware prompting for (hopeful) minimal hallucinations.

 ---